+It is important that children feel heard and understood.
 Children will speak to people that they feel they can trust and they feel comfortable with.
 This will not always be a teacher.
 For this reason all staff (teaching and non-teaching) are trained in child protection so that they know how to respond sensitively to a child's concerns, whom to approach for advice about them, and the importance of not guaranteeing complete confidentiality.
-Posters giving national children's help lines (Child line/NSPCC) are displayed in the quiet room and the Prep changing rooms.
+Child on Child can sometimes be hidden abuse and just because a child does not directly report it does not mean it is not happening.
+Posters giving national children's help lines (Child line/NSPCC) are displayed in the quiet room and the Prep corridors.
 Any member of staff who is approached by a child wanting to talk should listen positively and reassure the child.
-They should record the conversation on an encounter form as soon as possible, distinguishing clearly between fact, observation, allegation and opinion, noting any action taken and signing and dating the note.
+They should record the conversation on record of concern form as soon as possible, distinguishing clearly between fact, observation, allegation and opinion, noting any action taken and signing and dating the note.
 They should then inform the Head Teacher (or in her absence one of the Deputy DSLs).
 The member of staff should be aware that the way in which they talk to the child could have an effect on the evidence that is put forward if there are subsequent proceedings.
 Staff should not jump to conclusions, ask leading questions, or put words in a child's mouth.
 There should be no pressure to talk or to stop the child from freely recalling.